ten-blue-links/fxt/doc/quick-start.md

 # Quick Start Guide

-text2feat is comprised of a number of components which we will cover briefly here to give an overview of how to setup and configure a feature extraction pipeline.
+Tesserae is comprised of a number of components which we will cover briefly here to give an overview of how to setup and configure a feature extraction pipeline.